openface/onset-metaobjects/README.md

 },
 ```

 Note: Not all animations require a duration.
+Animations are cancelled when the player
+unequips the object.

 ## TODO

 - [ ] Auto-equip when picked up when configured
-- [ ] Ensure max inventory slots are not exceeded when picking up objects
 - [ ] Unequip any equipped weapon when equipping an object
 - [ ] Add armor bonus to vest object
 - [ ] Consider ExtendObject, similar to RegisterObject, but allows overrides